-which means that it is particularly suited to our goal of predicting the sentiment of book reviews on Amazon.
-In Table A1 of Appendix A1, we replicate our results with two other popular sentiment analyzers - TextBlob and VADER (Mahrukh et al., 2023) - and obtain very similar results.
+$^{7}$ To perform our sentiment analysis, we use the "Flair" natural language processing framework (Akbik et al., 2019).
+Flair offers two main advantages.
+First, it has been shown to produce very accurate predictions (Lien et al., 2022).
+Second, the model has been trained on a corpus of movie and product reviews, which means that it is particularly suited to our goal of predicting the sentiment of book reviews on Amazon.
+In Table B1 of Appendix B1, we replicate our results with two other popular sentiment analyzers - TextBlob and VADER - and obtain very similar results.
 Our findings are therefore not driven by the type of model used.